-This tutorials talks about how to store characters and strings in Nim Language.
+This tutorial talks about how to store characters and strings in Nim Language.

 • Nim Character